 |Why this location?||The climate and location are ideal: we almost always have older relatives and/or children with us and, as we live in the North of England, travelling times and distances are not too great.|

 |Unique benefits of property||We are in the peace and quiet of the countryside and yet close to the coast and not too far from major towns like la Rochelle and Bordeaux.
 We find this gives us so many options that we haven't yet got bored after all this time!|

 There are several small, sheltered, Blue Flag beaches between Meschers and St Georges with fine sand, rock pools and pine trees for shade - ideal for children.
 A little further afield are the more exciting and larger scale Atlantic beaches of the Cote Sauvage and the Grand Cote.

-Cozes is our nearest town with a full range of shops, a picturesque, ancient covered market good for cheese, vegetables and sea food, as well as a supermarket and a couple of bars.
-It is easily reached by bike on quiet back roads or on foot if you are a bit more energetic.
+Cozes is our nearest town with a full range of shops, a picturesque, ancient covered market which is good for cheese, vegetables and sea food.
+There is also a supermarket and a couple of bars.
+Cozes is easily reached by car, 5 minutes, by bike on quiet back roads, or on foot if you are a bit more energetic.
 The market is on Wednesdays and Saturdays in the summer.

 These are always popular.
 Zoos do not always find favour but this one is attractively set out and specializes in the protection of endangered species.